RafalKucharskiPK/PhD-seminar/method.md

 ---

+# 7. Metrics

-# 7. Metrics: measure what your claim actually says
+A metric measure what your claim actually says.

-A metric is not just a number.
-It is the operational definition of success.

 ## Examples by claim
 | Claim | Possible metrics |